 在标题 "欢迎使用安企CMS(AnQiCMS)" 中,"CMS" 出现了 2 次。

-From this example, we can see,countThe filter will find all substrings that match the specified keyword exactly and count them.This is very useful for keyword density analysis, content relevance assessment, or when automated processing is needed in content operation based on the frequency of specific vocabulary mentions.
+This example shows thatcountThe filter will find all substrings that match the specified keyword exactly and count them.This is very useful for keyword density analysis, content relevance assessment, or when content operation requires automated processing based on the frequency of specific vocabulary mentions.

-Scenario two: Count the number of occurrences of a specific element in an array
+Scenario two: count the number of occurrences of a specific element in the array

 {# 假设有一个字符串,通过 `fields` 过滤器将其按空格拆分为数组 #}